 Opening Doors to Diversity in Leadership

-Emphasizing the interlocking relationships between our thoughts and actions, this book stresses the importance of organizational review and self-reflection, the pivotal role of removing unconscious biases from the workplace and identifying the systemic biases embedded in many aspects of human resources management practices.
+Using a psychological, organizational, and cultural framework Opening Doors to Diversity in Leadership will help businesses integrate a more diverse presence in leadership, Emphasizing the interlocking relationship between our thoughts and actions, this book stresses the importance of organizational review and self-reflection as well as the pivotal role of removing unconscious biases from the workplace and identifying the systemic biases embedded in many aspects of human resources management practices.

 - Imprint: Rotman-UTP Publishing